 The second is putting everything into a money market fund.
 A money market fund is a mutual fund made up of relatively low-risk, short-term securities.
 It’s a tempting move, because it feels like you don’t risk losing money.
 But, since inflation in the US is currently about 2%, and according to BankRate, the national average yield for money market funds is less about 0.11%, you are receiving a negative real return.
 Your money is losing value after inflation.
 Your retirement savings need to grow, while there are no guarantees in stock or bond funds, with these return rates, money funds are likely not the answer.

 One last thing—don’t forget to rollover your funds when you leave your employer

 When you leave your current employer, it’s often a good idea to roll your 401(k) into a traditional or Roth IRA.
 Most 401(k) accounts have a lot of fees associated with them.
 An employer will pay those while you work for them, but once you’re no longer with the company, many will stop paying them for you.
 It makes more sense to move your money so that you’re not picking up the bill for those fees yourself.
 You’ll also generally have a broader range of investment choices.

 Have more questions about your 401(k)?
-SoFi advisors are ready to help with any questions you have about 401(k)s—go here to see how they can help you.
+SoFi Wealth advisors are ready to help with any questions you have about 401(k)s—go here to see how they can help you.
 SoFi Wealth also offers both Traditional and Roth IRAs.
-Learn more about SoFi Wealth.
-Sign up for a SoFi Wealth Account today.
+Learn more about SoFi Wealth or Sign up for a SoFi Wealth Account today.